Sgun369/holbertonschool-low_level_programming/variables_if_else_while/README.md

 3.alphABET:
-a program that prints the alphabet in lowercase,and then in uppercase,followed with a new line 4.When i was having that alphabet soup,i never thought that it would pay off: a program that prints the alphabet in lowercase,followed by a new line.
+a program that prints the alphabet in lowercase,and then in uppercase,followed with a new line 4.When i was having that alphabet soup,i never thought that it would pay off: a program that prints the alphabet in lowercase,followed by a new line..